 With this pioneering intra-wave sand transport model, you can calculate sand transport due to the combined effect of waves and currents.
-The integrated wave boundary layer approach allows you to describe the movement of sand in the model.
-Include lag effects from the flow and the suspended load in the morphological development when basing calculations on pure currents.
+Accurately describe the movement of sand in the model with the integrated wave boundary layer approach.
+You can even include lag effects from the flow and suspended load in the morphological development when basing calculations on pure currents.

-Assess the impact of a major coastal project such as a port or coastal protection scheme on erosion and sedimentation.
+Assess the impact of erosion and sedimentation on a major coastal project such as a port or coastal protection scheme.

-Determine the potential impact of sediment transport from offshore or coastal structures as part of an Environmental Impact Assessment.
+Determine the potential impact of sedimentation caused by offshore or coastal structures as part of an Environmental Impact Assessment.

 DHI offers comprehensive modelling and consulting services in support of coastal and estuarine infrastructure project development and environmental impact mitigation.